juniormusasizi61/water-level-management-system/README.md

 - js/menu.js (JavaScript for loading the menu bar)
 - js/footer.js (JavaScript for loading the footer)

-From version 3.0, the menu bar at the top is moved into `menu.html` for better management.
-Also, from version 3.37, the footer at the bottom is moved into `footer.html`.
-Each template page will now use jQuery to load the menu bar and the footer, as shown below:
+From version 1.0, the menu bar at the top is moved into `menu.html` for better management.
 ```html
 <script src="js/menu.js"></script>
 <script src="js/footer.js"></script>